Broken Conformal Window: Anomaly Mediation

-and $\dot{\gamma} = \mu \frac{d}{d\mu} \gamma_{i}$.
 Here, $C_i = T^a T^a$ is the quadratic Casimir for the representation $i$.
-Note that we follow the notation $\beta_g= \mu \frac{d}{d\mu} g^{2}$ etc. In general, physical masses are the sum of contributions from the superpotential (tree-level or non-perturbative), tree-level AMSB \eqref{eq:tree} and loop-level AMSB (\ref{eq:A},\ref{eq:m2},\ref{eq:mlambda}).
+Note that we follow the notation $\beta_g= \mu \frac{d}{d\mu} g^{2}$ etc. In general, physical masses are the sum of contributions from the superpotential (tree-level or non-perturbative), tree-level AMSB~\cref{eq:tree} and loop-level AMSB~\cref{eq:A,eq:m2,eq:mlambda}.

-The most remarkable property of the anomaly mediated supersymmetry breaking is its {\it ultraviolet-insensitivity}.
+The most remarkable property of AMSB is its ultraviolet-insensitivity.
 The expressions for the supersymmetry breaking parameters above depend on wave function renormalization and running coupling constants, which jump when heavy fields are integrated out from the theory.
 It turns out that the threshold corrections from the loops of heavy fields precisely give the necessary jump.
 Therefore the above expressions remain true at {\it all}\/ energy scales and depend only on the particle content and interactions present at that energy scale.
-This point can be verified explicitly in perturbative calculations, and is very transparent in the $\overline{\rm DR}$ scheme \cite{Boyda:2001nh}.
+This point can be verified explicitly in perturbative calculations, and is very transparent in the $\overline{\rm DR}$ scheme~\cite{Boyda:2001nh}.
+This means, for example, that we can determine the IR dynamics of an AMSB-perturbed theory by perturbing the effective IR description of the SUSY theory.\\